 Finally, last but not least, temple curvature.
-Typically, Asian, or low bridge, fit sunglasses feature ear stems with a more rounded shape, to help them fit more comfortably.
+Typically, low bridge fit sunglasses feature ear stems with a more rounded shape, to help them fit more comfortably.
 With this extra curvature, your sunnies will stay locked and loaded for whatever fun lies ahead.

 We want everyone to feel comfortable and confident in their shades.
 All Sunski polarized sunglasses are designed with all types of humans in mind.

-While Sunski shades are designed for everyone, there are several design attributes in Asian fit sunglasses that make sunglasses fit even better on everyone, which is always a key goal for us.
+While Sunski shades are designed for everyone, there are several design attributes in low bridge or Asian fit sunglasses that make sunglasses fit even better, which is always a key goal for us.
 These styles include the Dipsea, Bernina, Seacliff, Headland, Makani, and Foothill.
-These frames have a lower wrap and a less steep angle, unlike styles like the Topeka, which has a steeper angle, more wrap and isn’t the most ideal for alternative fit.
+These frames have a lower wrap and a less steep angle.
 Sunski polarized sunglasses are also made with our signature SuperLight recycled plastic with curved arms that are sculpted to give just the right amount of secure pinch without being uncomfortably tight, which keep your sunnies safely on your face.

-All the areas that touch your face have been through numerous iterations with fit testing of all different sizes and head shapes.
-These critical touchpoints are what Sunski focuses most on when developing new frames so you can feel confident that your sunnies will fit like a glove.
+When it comes to Sunski frames, ever part that touches your face has been through numerous iterations with fit testing of all different sizes and head shapes.
+These critical touch points are what the Sunski design team focuses most on when developing new frames, so you can feel confident that your sunnies will fit perfectly.